 London-based start-up Skipping Rocks Lab has come up with an alternative to single-use plastic in food and drink packaging.
 Ooho is a flexible, 100 per cent biodegradable container made from a type of seaweed that grows up to three metres per day.
 It’s even edible, meaning no waste, no bins and no recycling.

-We’re helping the business develop the machine to manufacture the containers.
-Skipping Rocks Labs will lease the machine to businesses to use on their premises.
-The retailers will then be able to produce water or juice filled Oohos daily on-site, rather than taking up storage space with stock.
-The business ultimately aims to help stop up to one billion plastic bottles reaching the ocean every year, and stop the 300 million kg of carbon emissions that goes with them.
-As well as using 9 times less energy in the production process, the material has the potential to be cost competitive with plastic.
+We worked with the business to design, build and test the machine that can make containers from this seaweed-based material.
+Skipping Rocks Labs will lease the machines, which are about the size of a vending machine, to businesses so they can produce and fill Oohos daily on-site, rather than taking up storage space with stock.
+The business ultimately aims to help stop up to one billion plastic bottles reaching the ocean every year, and eliminate the 300 million kg of carbon emissions that goes with them.
+As well as using nine times less energy to produce, the material has the potential to be cost competitive with plastic.

 How can the circular economy create value for your business?